 · A brother or sister sharing the same parents

 · A half-brother or half-sister, where two children share one common parent

 · A step-brother or step-sister, where two children are related by a parents’ marriage or civil partnership, or where they are unrelated but their parents are living as partners

 The named feeder schools for Holy Trinity Catholic School are:

-Holy Family Catholic Primary School, The Rosary Catholic School and St Vincent’s Catholic Primary School.
+Holy Family Catholic Primary School, The Rosary Catholic Primary school and St Vincent’s Catholic Primary

 The parish areas are: